OahuWasteOrganizer2018/oahuwasteorganizer2018.github.io/index.md

 ### Milestone 3: Final Touches
 View Milestone 3 [here.](https://github.com/oahu-waste-organizer/oahu-waste-organizer/projects/3)

-For Milestone 3, we aim to squash any bugs, give more power to the admin user, and make it easier for the user to jump to the current audits.
+For Milestone 3, we cleaned up of UI and improved the functionality of our input page and added features such as a dynamic dashboard to compare and view data.

 The home page was updated for a cleaner look, with additional content on the uses of the OWO app.